kmzbrnoI/mtb-daemon/tcp-protocol/messages.md

 ### MTB-USB changed

 This event is sent to all clients with subscribed topology changes in case of:
-* MTB-USB become connected or disconnected
 * Any new module occurs on MTBbus
 * Any module becomes inactive on MTBbus

+This event is sent to all clients in case of:
+* MTB-USB becomes connected or disconnected

 ```json
 {